|UCAS code||See course options||Duration|

 All candidates must take the National Admissions Test for Law (LNAT) as part of their application.
 A number of other universities also require candidates to sit this test, registration for the test is required and it is the responsibility of the candidate to ensure that they are registered for these tests.
 We strongly recommend making the arrangements in plenty of time before the deadline.
 Everything you need to know, including guidance on how to prepare, can be found on the LNAT page.

-Candidates for Law with Law Studies in Europe who are applying for the French, German, Italian or Spanish law options may be given an oral test in the relevant European language at the time of interview.
+Candidates for Law with Law Studies in Europe who are applying for the French, German, Italian or Spanish law options will usually be given an oral test in the relevant European language at the time of interview.

 You do not need to submit any written work when you apply for this course.